-Student Handbook Acknowledgment Form
+Student Handbook/Annual Notice Acknowledgment Form

 This is to acknowledge receipt of the Clinical Pastoral Education Student Handbook.
 I understand that it is my responsibility to read this handbook and abide by its policies.

 The Student Handbook is provided to acquaint you with our policies, benefits and responsibilities.
-It does not

-1 2 or part and may be changed at any time.
-The Pastoral Services

-Department will notify you of any such changes 5.
+It does not constitute a contract for employment in whole or part and may be changed at any time.
+The Pastoral Services Department will notify you of any such changes.

-CPE Student Signature

--

-Date